 AVERAGE: | 0,40 | 0,35 | 0,79 | 0,45 | 0,39 |

-Of the above techniques, the following have the characteristics that best meet the original assumptions about measurable indicators related to the desired qualities:
+Among the techniques listed above, the following practices exhibit the characteristics that best align with the original assumptions and measurable indicators related to the desired qualities:

 - objectless meditation (0,79)